 - Fax: 217/206-7623

 How to ensure correspondence intended for inclusion in personnel files is added without delay.

 The following information may be helpful in ensuring that correspondence intended for inclusion in your faculty personnel file is added to your file without delay:

-- Electronic documents from colleagues and students should be sent to: email@example.com.
+- Supporting documents from colleagues and students should be sent via electronic format for inclusion in the faculty personnel file to: email@example.com.

 Important information regarding Tenure, Reappointment, and Promotion application materials.

 Faculty who will be applying for promotion, tenure, or reappointment during Academic Year 2022-2023 are especially encouraged to become familiar with details related to applications and accompanying portfolios.

 The University of Illinois Springfield Portfolio Guidelines can be found in Appendix 10 of the Faculty Personnel Policy: https://uofi.box.com/s/bdtifvol62ozubd3tu0xkehf8a9ovatv